allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 ### Challenges & Projects

-Major assignments include ten challenges and three projects, including the final project.
+Major assignments include nine challenges and three projects, including the final project.
+There have been some updates from the original syllabus.
+You can view the archived version [here](https://github.com/allegheny-college-cmpsc-303-fall-2024/course-materials/tree/archive?tab=readme-ov-file)

 #### Challenges